 - Acted as junior counsel on behalf of the employer in a dispute relating to the construction of a skyscraper in Dubai (ADCACC Rules; UAE law).
 The dispute, which related to delay and disruption claims and a claim for an extension of time, settled just prior to the final hearing.

-- Acting as junior counsel in relation to a £700m termination dispute on an information technology project.
+- Acting as junior counsel in relation to a £700m termination dispute on an information technology project which culminated in a six-week hearing on quantum in 2017.

-- Acted as sole counsel in relation to a termination dispute concerning the construction of a luxury ‘superyacht’ in China.
+- Acted for a Singapore shipyard as sole counsel in relation to a termination dispute concerning the construction of a luxury ‘superyacht’ in China.

-- Carried out advisory work and drafted pleadings in proceedings concerning the construction of a Mass Rail Transit (MRT) rail station in Singapore.
+- Carried out advisory work and drafted pleadings in proceedings concerning the construction of a Mass Rapid Transit (MRT) rail station in Singapore.

-- Acting as sole counsel in a £1m claim relating to negligent design of a data centre cooling system.
+- Acting as sole counsel in a £1m claim relating to negligent design of a data centre cooling system in the South East of England.

-- Acted as junior counsel in £2.5 million Final Account proceedings in respect of mechanical and piping works on a steam turbine project.
+- Acted on behalf of a Singapore company as junior counsel in £2.5 million Final Account proceedings in respect of mechanical and piping works on a steam turbine project in the United Kingdom.

 - Drafting points of claim for an arbitration claim against an engineer concerning a defectively designed railway.